yahoo/AppDevKit/README.md

 ### Basic Usage

   Using this develop kit is very simple.
 First at all, import it in your any code file or just put it in prefix file (.pch).
-Then you will enjoy this develop kit.

     #import <AppDevKit.h>